 Up to now we have dealt with unary predicates (relations) and binary ones.
 Indeed, binary relations are much more common than the higher dimensional relation we shall now introduce.

 2.19.1 Ternary predicates

 A ternary (3-place) predicate binds three elements just as a binary predicate binds two elements.
 Predicates are also called relations.
-The relation is an example of a ternary relation on the plane.

-"x, y and z are on the same line"
+The relation "x, y and z are on the same line"